The Innovator’s Dilemma: Doing the Right Thing Never Felt So Wrong

 Google and The Innovator’s Dilemma

-Christensen’s published his book in 1997 and since then, there are some prime examples of companies who have successfully navigated the concepts presented in his theories.
+Christensen published his book in 1997.
+Since then, there have been some prime examples of outstanding companies who, applying the concepts presented by this Harvard professor, succesfully navigated innovation.

 For example, Google has shown that through creative value-management, the idea of disruptive technology can be harnessed as a positive by large, successful companies.